ZizouHuweidi/zizouhuweidi.github.io/content/posts/hello/index.md

 ---

-just like I eventually got to actually making my website, I will one day eventually get to writing an actual blog post InshAllah.
+just like I eventually got to actually making my website, I will one day eventually get to writing an actual blog post, InshAllah.

-For now enjoy these 'hello, world!' examples in my languages of choice.
+for now enjoy these 'hello, world!' examples in languages I am familiar with:

 # Go